sagemath/trac_to_gh/Issue 659.md

 # Issue 659: ZeroInversions for 0^(-1) [with patch]

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/659

 Original creator: malb